Ktredway0128/token-governance-dashboard/README.md

 This value allows the dashboard to:

-- Read vesting data directly from the blockchain via Alchemy
+- Read staking data directly from the blockchain via Alchemy
 - Bypass MetaMask's RPC for all read operations